So far, the presidential election has not impacted stocks, but that could change if Mitt Romney appears unlikely to make it as the GOP nominee.

-The S&P 500 was lower Wednesday after breaking its five-day winning streak with a slight loss Tuesday, but it is up more than 4 percent since the start of the year.
+The S&P 500 broke its five-day winning streak Tuesday, finishing 1 point lower at 1314, but it is up 4.5 percent since the start of the year.

 “I would put those risks in the second half, but the longer this is really floundering, the more intense this could be,” said Ablin.

 Barry Knapp, head of equities portfolio strategy at Barclays, said the market could start reacting negatively after the State of the Union, a showcase event for the Democratic platform.

 He said Florida could be an important key for both the race and the market, which historically has been volatile during primary season.